One Account unavailable

 We’re consulting on changes to motorcycle parking in Hackney.

 What to do if your car has been removed

-If your car has been removed, telephone the TRACE service on 0845 206 8602, who will advise you where the vehicle has been taken and how much the release fee is.
-The vehicle release fee and PCN must be paid before the vehicle can be released.
+If your car’s been removed, please call the TRACE service on 0300 077 0100 or text your vehicle registration to 66663.
+They’ll advise you where the vehicle’s been taken and how much the release fee is.
+The release fee and PCN must be paid before we can release the vehicle.

-Depending on the length of time the vehicle has been at the pound, additional storage charges may apply.
-You are entitled to appeal against the PCN and removal of the vehicle immediately after paying for the relevant parking ticket and release fees.
+Depending how long the vehicle’s been at the pound, additional storage charges may apply.
+You’re entitled to appeal against the PCN and the removal of the vehicle, immediately after paying the PCN and release fee.